 - To finish the soup, stir in the heavy cream and lemon juice and check for salt.

 - Serve in bowls topped with pieces of toasted or crusty Italian bread or sourdough.
+You can also add some grated Parmesan cheese.

 - Make sure to presoak the beans overnight.
 Canned beans can also be used.